Robust Low-Rank Matrix Estimation: Supplemental Material

 where for $x \in \mathbb{R}$ the operator $\mathcal{S}_\gamma(x)$ applied elementwise is given by

 It is known that the solution of the optimization problem $\hat{B}_H$ satisfies the following fixed point equation

+The same holds also for the quadratic loss function.
 To compute the proximal operator in Algorithm \ref{Algorithm 1} the function \texttt{prox\underline{\phantom{a}}nuclearnorm} from the Matlab toolbox \cite{unlocbox} was used.
 The algorithm is a Nesterov-type Accelerated Proximal Gradient algorithm.
 We refer to Section 4.3 in \cite{parikh2014proximal} and references therein.
 In particular, the present form of Algorithm \ref{Algorithm 1} goes back to \cite{beck2009gradient}.
 The Huber constant is chosen to be $\kappa = 2$ in all the examples.
+Algorithm \ref{Algorithm 1} is applied to the Huber loss ($i = 1$) and to the quadratic loss ($i = 2$).
+The tuning parameter for the quadratic loss case is smaller than for the Huber loss.

 This method was applied to the MovieLens data set which consists of $p = 943$ users, $q = 1682$ movies, and $100'000$ observed ratings, we call the set containing the indices of the observed ratings $\Gamma$.
 The minimal and maximal ratings are $1$ and $5$ respectively.
 Every user has rated at least $20$ movies.
 The data set is available at \cite{movielens}.
 Training and testing sets of different sizes are drawn randomly without replacement from the set of observed ratings.
 The testing error is computed as follows: with $100'000 = n_{\text{test}} + n_{\text{train}}$ and using the disjoint union $\Gamma = \Gamma_{\text{test}} \cup \Gamma_{\text{train}}$ (where $\vert \Gamma_{\text{test}} \vert = n_{\text{test}}$ and $\vert \Gamma_{\text{train}} \vert = n_{\text{train}}$) we have